The Dowsing State of Mind

 - Locating Practice Targets

-Greg Storozuk, an ASD past president, is a professional dowser who concentrates his dowsing in the areas of water, geopathic zones, oil, minerals, clearings, and map dowsing.
-He is the author of A Dowsers Series and owner of Labyrinths of Colorado.
-Contact the author directly with specific questions at: firstname.lastname@example.org.
+The late Greg Storozuk, an ASD past president, was a professional dowser who concentrated his dowsing in the areas of water, geopathic zones, oil, minerals, clearings, and map dowsing.
+He authored A Dowsers Series.
+See “Tributes” at www.MileHighDowsers.org.